 Given my growing fascination with the story of Skylab I sometimes wonder why “Searching for Skylab” is the first-ever feature film made on this subject?
 Is it because:

 1. The Space Station crashed — and therefore – like Dwight says – until diving into the subject, you have the impression that it was a failure and is not worth looking up?
 A point of view perhaps confirmed because media overall rarely ever speak about Skylab?

 2. The science done on Skylab is so overwhelming, that the research alone would cost too much?
 Skylab required 1000 senior scientists and engineers to analyse its data at the time.
 Who today has the resources to seethe through so much data to understand a Space Station that was left to rot away in some space archives?
 Maybe people feel that it’s “a waste of time” and “too complex” to market the story altogether?

-It makes me very proud to have been given the opportunity to produce such a unique documentary.
+It makes me immensely proud to have been given the opportunity to produce such a unique documentary.
 One that is inspiring people like me, the curious ones, but no space fans.

 I am most grateful to our Kickstarter backers, who believed in our skills to make this a great movie and made it possible for us to finalise its production.

 The youngest fan of the movie we know of is an American girl who turned 11 shortly after watching the film at the U.S. Space and Rocket Center in Huntsville, AL. Her passionate support confirms to me that we must have done a great job in sharing complex knowledge and entertaining the viewer at the same time.
 For a child to be interested enough to sit through an entire 95+ minutes of a documentary and then to become its fan makes me, the producer, feel very deeply honoured.